lillyxcko/Git-Documentation/README.md

 # Hello! 👋
 >This is your guide to setting up Git's Version Control system.
 It includes both local environment and server set-up.

 > 🌱 Please make sure you have the [latest version of git installed](https://git-scm.com/downloads).
-Configure all based on
+You may configure all based on Git's recomended default selections.

 >Authored: Lilly Ko 2023-12-03